Loading...

 How to consume Airplane food without glucose spikes

-Drink plenty of water before, during, and after your flight.
-Staying hydrated can help stabilize blood sugar levels and prevent spikes.
+Drink plenty of water during and after your flight to help regulate blood sugar levels.

 Limit Sugary Beverages